 How Laser Hair Removal Works

-Laser hair removal is always done in a licensed facility under a doctor’s supervision.
+Laser hair removal used to only be done in a licensed facility under a doctor’s supervision.
 The lasers used for hair removal are very effective, and if they’re not used correctly, they can harm your skin and eyes.
-Under doctor supervision, though, laser hair removal is safe, effective, and produces long-lasting results that will allow you to go longer periods of time between shaving.

 The laser is powerful enough to kill the hair and damages the follicle.
-Once the follicle has been damaged, one of two things happen:
+Once the follicle has been damaged, one of two things happens:

 - The follicle goes into a “sleep” mode and won’t produce new hair until it has healed.